venuuday7-maker/quni-ai/README.md

 }

 // ===== CHAT =====
-const aiResponses = {
+const aiResponses={
-  'hi': [
-    {
-      type: 'text',
+  'hi':[
-      content: `👋 Hi, this is QUNI AI.

-🛠️ QUNI AI is currently under maintenance.

-We’re training and optimizing our AI systems to serve you better.

-Thank you for your patience. 💙`
+    {type:'text',content:'👋 Hi, this is QUNI AI.\nYour intelligent AI assistant is now online.\n\n🛠️ QUNI AI is currently under maintenance.\nWe\'re training and optimizing our AI systems to serve you better.\n\nThank you for your patience. 💙'}
-    }
   ],
+  'hello':[
+    {type:'text',content:'👋 Hi, this is QUNI AI.\nYour intelligent AI assistant is now online.\n\n🛠️ QUNI AI is currently under maintenance.\nWe\'re training and optimizing our AI systems to serve you better.\n\nThank you for your patience. 💙'}
+  ],
+  'hey':[
+    {type:'text',content:'👋 Hi, this is QUNI AI.\nYour intelligent AI assistant is now online.\n\n🛠️ QUNI AI is currently under maintenance.\nWe\'re training and optimizing our AI systems to serve you better.\n\nThank you for your patience. 💙'}
+  ],

-  'How to build a React app': [
+  'How to build a React app':[
-    {
-      type: 'text',
-      content: 'Great question!
+    {type:'text',content:'Great question!
 Building a React app involves a few key steps.
-Let me walk you through the process:\n\n**Setting up the project:**'
-    },
-    {
-      type: 'code',
-      lang: 'bash',
-      content: '# Create a new React app using Vite\nnpm create vite@latest my-app -- --template react\ncd my-app\nnpm install\nnpm run dev'
-    },
-    {
-      type: 'text',
-      content: 'This creates a new React project with Vite as the build tool — much faster than CRA.\n\n**Project Structure:**\n- `src/` — your React components\n- `public/` — static assets\n- `index.html` — entry point\n\n**Next steps:** Install React Router for navigation, Tailwind CSS for styling, and Zustand or Context API for state management.
-Want me to dive deeper into any of these?'
+Let me walk you through the process:\n\n**Setting up the project:**'}, {type:'code',lang:'bash',content:'# Create a new React app using Vite\nnpm create vite@latest my-app -- --template react\ncd my-app\nnpm install\nnpm run dev'}, {type:'text',content:'This creates a new React project with Vite as the build tool — much faster than CRA.\n\n**Project Structure:**\n- `src/` — your React components\n- `public/` — static assets\n- `index.html` — entry point\n\n**Next steps:** Install React Router for navigation, Tailwind CSS for styling, and Zustand or Context API for state management.
+Want me to dive deeper into any of these?'}
-    }
   ],

-  'default': [
-    {
-      type: 'text',
-      content: `🛠️ QUNI AI is currently under maintenance.

-We’re training and optimizing our AI systems to serve you better.

-Please try again later.

-Thank you for your patience. 💙`
-    }
-  ]
-};
-'default': [
-  {
-    type: 'text',
+  'default':[
-    content: `🛠️ QUNI AI is currently under maintenance.

-We’re training and optimizing our AI systems to serve you better.
+    {type:'text',content:'⚡ Hello, I\'m QUNI AI.\n\n🛠️ QUNI AI is currently under maintenance.\nWe\'re training and optimizing our AI systems to serve you better.\n\nPlease try again later.\nThank you for your patience. 💙'}

-Please try again later.

-Thank you for your patience. 💙`
-  }
   ]
 };

 let chatActive=false;

 function loadChat(el,title){